A visual inspection of the spark plug color, will display symptoms and conditions of the engine’s performance.

 - A build up of combustion deposits stemming primarily from; the burning of oil and or fuel additives during normal combustion.
 If heavier deposits are allowed to accumulate; they can “mask” the spark, resulting in a plug misfire condition.

 - Soft, black, sooty deposits easily identify this plug condition.
 Most often caused by an over rich, air fuel mixture.

 Check for a sticking choke, clogged air cleaner, or a carburetor problem.
 Float level high, defective needle or seat.
 Also, attributed to weak ignition voltage; an inoperative preheating system, or extremely low cylinder compression.

 - The voltage required to fire the plug has approximately doubled.
 And, will continue to increase with additional miles of travel.
 Even higher voltage requirements, as much as 100% above normal; may occur when the engine is quickly accelerated.
 Finally, poor engine performance and a loss in fuel economy are traits of a worn spark.

 Spark Plug Color Can Show Abnormal Combustion:

-- Too hot a spark plug, low octane fuel, lean air/fuel mixture.
-And, too high compression, or insufficient engine cooling
+- Too hot a spark plug, low octane fuel or lean air fuel mixture.
+Also, too high compression, or insufficient engine cooling.

-- Pre-ignition usually leads to detonation; pre-ignition and detonation are two separate events
+- Pre ignition most often leads to detonation.
+Consequently, pre ignition and detonation are two separate events.

-- Most frequently caused by hot spots in the combustion chamber.
+- Most often caused by hot spots in the combustion chamber.

 - A spark plug can deliver a weak spark (or no spark at all) for a variety of reasons.